BYTE Session Recap

 The Blended Learning Hub defines blended learning as, “A series of content blocks that are sequenced to create modern learning experiences.
 Typically, this is a managed, trackable curriculum with a beginning and end.
 To accomplish this, learning objectives are matched to the most appropriate delivery medium and learning environment.”

-To begin transforming our existing programs into a blended model, Martyn says, “The first think you’re going to do is shred, trash, or burn what you did in the traditional classroom.
+To begin transforming our existing programs into a blended model, Martyn says, “The first thing you’re going to do is shred, trash, or burn what you did in the traditional classroom.
 It’s not the starting point.
 Neither is the physical classroom the benchmark we should look to.”

 Modern Blended Learning: 7 Keys